-At first I was psyched that every single sippy I found was BPA-free.
+When I was researching non-toxic sippy cups for Felix, I was at first I was psyched that every single sippy I found was BPA-free.
 For once, a decision would be easy!
 Or not.

-Since I’m neurotic, I decided to do a little more research, and sure enough I found some good reasons to avoid the plastic sippy cups they sold at Duane Reade.
-Actually, I didn’t even need to go digging: major news outlets like The New York Times have recently published a flurry of articles about the dangers of BPA substitutes.
+Since I’m neurotic, I decided to do a little more research, and sure enough I found some good reasons to avoid the plastic sippy cups they sold every baby store.
+Actually, I didn’t even need to go digging: even back then (in 2010 or so), major news outlets like The New York Times were reporting the dangers of BPA substitutes.

 Do Sippy Cups Cause Lisps and Cavities?